 * Corresponding author.
 E-mail: alicia.valdes@su.se

 INTRODUCTION

 Timing of reproduction in plants affects their fitness by influencing interactions both with the physical environment and with other organisms.
-Both pollinators (mutualists) and predispersal seed predators (antagonists) can determine the evolution of flowering phenologies, exerting different and sometimes opposing selective forces (Brody, 1997; Strauss & Irwin, 2004).
+Both pollinators (mutualists) and predispersal seed predators (antagonists) can exert selection on flowering phenology (Elzinga et al., 2007) and this leads to different and sometimes opposing selective forces (Brody, 1997; Strauss & Irwin, 2004).
 Phenotypic selection on floral traits by pollinators is positively related to the degree of pollen limitation (Totland, 2001), and pollinator preference for certain floral traits does not always translate into higher fitness.
 However, preference of a phenotype by seed predators most likely decreases the fitness of that particular phenotype (Parachnowitsch & Caruso, 2008).
 Nowadays, there is weak empirical support for pollinator-mediated selection on flowering time (Ehrlén, 2015), but growing evidence for predispersal seed predators affecting selection on plant traits (Kolb et al., 2007).
 The latter have been shown to exert phenotypic selection on flowering time (Ehrlén & Münzbergová, 2009) and in other reproductive traits as flower number (Leimu et al., 2002) or inflorescence height (Kolb & Ehrlén, 2010).
 Plant phenology may be correlated with other traits also subject to natural selection (Lande & Arnold, 1983).
 Earlier flowering plants usually have more available resources and thus are able to grow higher and produce more flowers than later-flowering plants (Ison & Wagenius, 2014), causing a fitness decrease over the season due to an indirect effect of phenology.
+Selection on these correlated traits might act indirectly on flowering phenology (Kingsolver & Diamond, 2011).

-Spatiotemporal variation in species interactions and in selection intensity on a given trait may result in selection mosaics (Thompson, 2005), and lead to different coevolutionary trajectories of plants and their animal interactors.
-The relationship between plant reproductive traits and predispersal seed predation may vary among populations and years (Kolb et al., 2007), and can contribute to the existence of geographic mosaics of coevolution between plants and their seed predators (Benkman, 1999; Rey et al., 2006).
-Seed predators might thus vary in their importance as selection agents, due to variations in their abundance, in interaction intensity (predation rates), and in the direction and strength of predator preferences regarding reproductive traits.
-Variation in phenotypic selection by seed predators might also be related to the context: the environment where the interaction occurs has been acknowledged to affect coevolutionary dynamics (Kolb & Ehrlén, 2010; König et al., 2014, 2015; von Euler et al., 2014), but the relations with other community members (i.e. the community context, Brandt & Foitzik, 2004; Siepielski & Benkman, 2007) might also influence interactions and thus modify selection.
-In some cases, the outcome of an interaction between a pair of species (e.g. a plant and its seed predator) may be dependent on the interaction with a third species present in the community (Strauss & Irwin, 2004).
+Spatiotemporal variation in species interactions and in selection intensity on a given trait may result in selection mosaics (Thompson, 2005), and lead to different coevolutionary trajectories of plants and their animal interactors in different populations.
+For example, the relationship between plant reproductive traits and predispersal seed predation may vary among populations and years (Kolb et al., 2007), and can contribute to the existence of geographic mosaics of coevolution between plants and their seed predators (Benkman, 1999; Rey et al., 2006).
+Seed predators might thus vary in their importance as selection agents, due to variations in their abundance, and therefore in interaction intensity (predation rates), and due to variations in the direction and strength of predator trait preferences.

+Both interaction intensities and preferences of seed predators might in turn be related to the environmental context.
+Both the physical environment where the interaction occurs (Kolb & Ehrlén, 2010; König et al., 2014, 2015; von Euler et al., 2014) and other community members (i.e. the community context, Brandt & Foitzik, 2004; Siepielski & Benkman, 2007) might influence interactions.
+In the simplest case of effects of community context, the outcome of an interaction between a pair of species (e.g. a plant and its seed predator) depends on the interaction with a third species present in the community (Strauss & Irwin, 2004).

-Large Blue butterflies (Maculinea spp.) are predispersal predators of specific host plants during their first larval instars, but they need a second host to complete their development, and they are parasites of ant nests (Myrmica spp.) during later instars (Als et al., 2004).
-Thus, in this case the interaction between the butterfly and the ants is needed to maintain the interaction between the butterfly and its host plant.
-Oviposition patterns of Maculinea butterflies, are closely related to the plant phenological state (Thomas & Elmes, 2001; Van Dyck & Regniers, 2010) and to other reproductive traits (e.g. number of flowers, height of the shoots, Czekes et al., 2014).
-However, the community context in terms of the abundance of the second host might also indirectly affect phenotypic selection on host plant traits by modifying interaction intensities, as the distribution and abundance of the butterfly could be related to ant abundance.
+Large Blue butterflies (Maculinea spp.) are predispersal seed predators of specific host plants during their first larval instars.
+Oviposition patterns of Maculinea butterflies are closely related to the plant phenological state (Thomas & Elmes, 2001; Van Dyck & Regniers, 2010) and to other reproductive traits (e.g. number of flowers, height of the shoots, Czekes et al., 2014).However, Maculinea larvae need a second host to complete their development, and they are parasites of ant nests (Myrmica spp.) during later instars (Als et al., 2004).
+The community context in terms of the abundance of the second host might thus indirectly affect phenotypic selection on host plant traits if it influences butterfly abundance and predation intensity.